geneahn/nomadiq_repo/README.md

 ## Description

-Nomadiq is a personalized travel discovery tool to help people find their next destination.
-Like how Netflix recommends shows you may like, or Spotify creates a discovery playlist, Nomadiq is the travel analog.
+Nomadiq is a personalized travel inspiration web application to help people find their next destination.
+Like how Netflix recommends show or movies you may like, or how Spotify creates a discovery playlist, Nomadiq is the travel discovery platform.

 ## Production URl

-TBD
+www.thenomadiq.com

+## Tech Stack & Frameworks
+- Client: HTML, Javascript (JQuery)
+- Server: Python (Flask), Jinja
+- Cloud: AWS Sagemaker, AWS Elastic Beanstalk
+- Third Party APIs / Data: Wikitravel, Instagram, Instagram-Scraper API, Bing

 ## Repo Contents